-The construction of a 5,000 seat Stadium at the Menifee Valley Campus is nearing completion with an anticipated completion date of March 2023.
+The construction of a 5,000 seat Stadium at the Menifee Valley Campus is nearing completion with an anticipated completion date of November 2023.
 The Stadium will enhance the campus and the community with a venue for sporting and other events.
-Other renovation projects include: remodeling San Jacinto Campus buildings 200 and 1150 as the new Student Services Centers; replacing heating, ventilation, and air conditioning (HVAC) units on San Jacinto and Menifee Valley Campuses; and providing access controls to all our campuses.
+Other renovation projects include: remodeling San Jacinto Campus Student Services buildings; replacing heating, ventilation, and air conditioning (HVAC) units on San Jacinto and Menifee Valley Campuses; and providing access controls to all our campuses.
 We are also working with the City of Menifee to construct a new traffic signal for the Menifee Valley Campus Antelope Road entrance.